anveshduddu/100-days-of-code-python-development/README.md

 - Spend 1 hour learning Python every day
 - At least half the time should be spent on code
-- After each session, briefly describe the progress and what exactly I did that day
 - There must be at least one commit in the repository every day
 - You can walk one day a week, but not two days in a row
 - All absenteeism does not count